Forecast-it/handbook/README.md

 If you’re reading this just after joining as a Forecaster, it’s particularly on you.
 Us old timers can't spot the broken ways.
 Please take advantage of that glorious, shiny ignorance of being new, and question things.

-This handbook is a fearless adventure in knowing what to do when no one’s there telling you what to do...
+This handbook is a fearless adventure in knowing what to do when no one’s there telling you what to do... :princess:

 ## Sections
 * [You, as a Forecaster](https://github.com/Forecast-it/handbook/blob/master/you-as-a-forecaster.md)